 Static

 In some cases, you may want to enforce a specific schema for a log stream.
 You can do this by setting the static schema flag while creating the log stream.
 This schema will be enforced for all the events ingested to the stream.
 You'll need to provide the schema in the form of a JSON object with field names and their types, with the create stream API call.
-Following types are supported in the schema: string, int, float, timestamp, boolean.
+The following types are supported in the schema: string

 Partitioning

-By default the log events are partitioned based on the p_timestamp field. p_timestamp is an internal field added by Parseable to each log event.
+is an internal field added by Parseable to each log event.
 This field specifies the time when the Parseable server received this event.
 Parseable adds this field to ensure there is always a time axis to the log events, so it becomes easier to query the events based on time.
+Refer to the historical data ingestion section for more details.

 Flattening